-&lt;sup>21 The full regression results are available from the author upon request.
+23 The full regression results are available from the author upon request.

-We have so far used the average of fathers' and mothers' years of schooling for parents' years of schooling.
+years of schooling.
 It is, however, possible that fathers' and mothers' education affect children's educational attainment differently.
 We therefore try including both fathers' and mothers' years of schooling simultaneously and the relevant results are shown in Table 5.
-The coefficients on fathers' and mothers' years of schooling are both highly significant, and it is interesting to note that the association between mothers' and children's years of schooling seems to have become greater for younger cohorts.
+24 The coefficients on fathers' and mothers' years of schooling are both highly significant, and it is interesting to note that the association between mothers' and children's years of schooling seems to have become greater for younger cohorts.
 Nevertheless, we could not reject the equality of the coefficients on fathers' and mothers' years of schooling for all cohorts.
 We also run the same regression separately for the male and female samples, but we could not reject the equality of these coefficients either except for the female sample of Cohort I for which equality was rejected only at the 10% significance level.
 We thus use the average of fathers' and mothers' years of schooling for the rest of the paper.